Follow this guide to find essential information for traveling to Taiwan.

 - Currency exchange kiosks

-The following dives deeper into each currency-conversion method and what one triumphs the rest.
+The following dives deeper into each currency-conversion method and what one triumphs over the rest.

-Compared to other airports, Taoyuan at least offers live exchange rates.
+Compared to other airports, Taoyuan at least offers live exchange rates [3 airport guide].
 However, they might charge you a transaction fee.

 ATMs offer some of the best rates.
-Make sure that your bank will reimburse some or all of your fees.
-Going this route will also save you from having to wait at the bank.
-Furthermore, if you want to avoid a NT$100 fee, use Bank of Taiwan’s ATMs.
+Make sure that your bank will reimburse some or all your fees.
+Going this route will also save you from waiting at the bank.
+Furthermore, to avoid a NT$100 fee, use the Bank of Taiwan’s ATMs.

 Banks.
 As of now, if you want to exchange your money without fees at the best rates, I recommend going to the Bank of Taiwan (government-owned).
-You can check this bank’s current exchange rate before withdrawing to ensure you get the best conversion rates.
+Check this bank’s exchange rate before withdrawing for the best conversion rates.

-If you have Taiwanese friends who need your currency, simply look up the going rate and trade your cash.
+If Taiwanese friends need your currency, look up the going rate and trade your cash.
 It’s mutually beneficial.
 Be sure to stay up-to-date with peer-to-peer currency exchange laws.

 Taiwan’s department stores offer currency exchange services as well.
-In addition, malls act as an excellent alternative to banks since they’re open longer.
+In addition, malls are an excellent alternative to banks since they’re open longer.

 Formosa Fun fact: If you love crisp bills, withdraw money around the Lunar New Year.
 You will encounter a pleasant surprise.